best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 We can use general guides to direct where most of our testing effort goes.

 You should:
-* Focus on testing the most complex and vulnerable parts of your code
+* Focus on testing the most complex and vulnerable parts of your code (such as logic branches or mathematical formulae)
 * Write a new test every time you find a bug, to squash it for good
 * Focus on testing the most realistic use cases of your code
 * Test external interfaces - what happens if something unexpected is returned from one of your dependencies?